 }

-Almost every programming language has an unspoken rule about how to handle exception hierarchies.
-Any program must define its own high-level exception, which is inherited from Error.
+Almost every programming language has an unspoken rule about exception hierarchies.
+Any program must define its high-level exception, inherited from Error.
 All other library exceptions are inherited from it.
 This approach allows you to isolate the error handling of a particular library with just one catch block.

 But not all libraries in JavaScript use inheritance.
-The point is that before the es6 standard, there were no classes and no easy way to create “descendants” from the Error constructor.
-And, since many libraries are still implemented in the old standard, they solve the problem of determining the error type using a common property:
+The point is that before the es6 standard, there were no classes and no easy way to create descendants from the Error constructor.
+And, since many libraries still fit in the old standard they solve the problem of determining the error type using a common property:

 import axios from 'axios';